All Episodes

 You need those kinds of days.

-But let me try to explain something to you.
+But let me try to explain something.

-We had this caller earlier that was comparing the Bible and the Constitution that said you can't you you you can't uh uh go to the Constitution as originally written because it's not possible to answer all of our modern issues and problems and so forth.
+It said you can't go to the Constitution as originally written because it's not possible to answer all of our modern issues and problems and so forth.

-Uh it that's not its purpose.
+That's not its purpose.

-The the Constitution's purpose is not to spell out behavioral attitudes, norms, and dictates for the people of this country.
+The Constitution's purpose is not to spell out behavioral attitudes, norms, and dictates for the people of this country.

-Now, in constitutional cases, the first place you ought to go is the Constitution.
+Now, in constitutional cases, the first place you ought to go is the Constitution to see if the answer is there.

 And nine times out of ten in a constitutional law case, it will be there.